Something’s afoot. In Walleye, Quiltingsnatsch County. And Alice Munro’s damn well going to tell us about it.

 No longer a voice, but the mournful sound of a distant train heard late at night, a train now breaking up into its cars and engine and caboose, as an avalanche of white snow threatened to bury her again, and, “whoa!” thought Serena, “I’m waking up!”

 This all took place in Walleye, Quiltingsnatsch County.
 Before the change.
 In the middle decades of the last century, when women were mindless baby factories frying up pork chops and apple slices three times a day, and men were charming reprobates and racists holding their pants up under their armpits with suspender belts, which freed both hands for smacking their wives upside the head.

 The salt of the earth.

 Nineteen fifty-five.
-In April, Gerald’s wife, Keepupwitha, who was rumored to be ‘part Indian’—“and I reckon not all the best parts, neither!” quipped one of the old wizened up racist suspender-belted gentlemen sitting outside the barber shop—made her one and only attempt to leave him.
-She had packed up her few belongings one chilly spring morning when she figured she’d fried her last pork chop and sliced her last apple slice and endured her last upside the head-smacking, and tip-toed down the staircase from their modest apartment and out of the front door of the dry-goods emporium.
+In April, Gerald Jones’s wife, Keepupwitha, who was rumored to be ‘part Indian’—“and I reckon not all the best parts, neither!” quipped one of the old wizened up racist suspender-belted gentlemen sitting outside the barber shop—made her one and only attempt to leave him.
+She had packed up her few belongings that chilly spring morning when she figured she’d fried her last pork chop and sliced her last apple slice and endured her last upside the head-smacking, and tip-toed down the staircase from their modest apartment and out of the front door of the dry-goods emporium.